Distributed Sparse Normal Means Estimation with Sublinear Communication: Proofs

 Next, let us consider the non-support coordinates.
-The following lemma shows that if $p_j$ is sufficiently low for each non-support index $j\notin\Omega$, then no non-support index receives more than $\tc$ votes with high probability. \begin{lemma} If for each $j\notin\Omega$, the probability $p_j\leq\frac{\tc}{5\Meff}$, then
+The following lemma shows that if $p_j$ is sufficiently low for each non-support index $j\notin\indset$, then no non-support index receives more than $\tc$ votes with high probability. \begin{lemma} {Let $\Mc$ be the number of contacted machines and let $\tc$ be the threshold in Eq. \eqref{eq:tc}.} If for each $j\notin\indset$, the probability $p_j\leq\frac{\tc}{5\Meff}$, then

 \end{lemma} \begin{proof} The average number of messages at the fusion center containing index $j$ is $\mathbb{E}[\v_j] = \Meff p_j$.
 Let The assumption $p_j\leq\frac{\tc}{5\Meff}$ implies that $\delta \Meff p_j =\tc-\Meff p_j \geq \frac{4\tc}{5}$ and $\delta \geq 4$, which in turn implies that $\delta/(2+\delta)\geq 2/3$.
 Note that for each $j\in[d]$ the random variables $I_{1,j},\dots,I_{M,j}$ are independent.
 By a Chernoff bound \eqref{eq:ChenoffAbove},